Yiling-J/tablepilot/README.md

 This section allows you to specify a default model for AI-generated columns.
 If not defined, the default model will be selected based on the configuration file.

 #### sources:
 A list of sources from which `pick`-type columns can select values.
-Tablepilot currently 4 types of sources:
+Tablepilot currently 6 types of sources:

-- **AI**: Uses AI to generate a list of options dynamically.
+- **ai**: Uses AI to generate a list of options dynamically.
 Each time a new generation starts (via the `generate` command, generate API call, or start button in UI), the options will be regenerated.
-- **LIST**: Uses a predefined list of options.
+- **list**: Uses a predefined list of options.
-- **LINKED**: Uses rows from another table as the source.
+- **linked**: Uses rows from another table as the source.
-- **CSV**: Uses rows from one or more CSV files as the source.
+- **csv**: Uses rows from one or more CSV files / Kaggle datasets as the source.
 All CSV files must have a header row with column names and share the same column structure.
+- **parquet**:  Uses rows from one or more Parquet files / Hugging Face datasets as the source.
+- **files**: Uses file paths as values.
+Each value is a relative path (to {source_data_dir}).
+This is especially useful for image-type columns where you want to reference image file paths directly.
+See icon_jokes or outfit_preview in the examples directory for reference.

 Each source is an object with the following fields: